Brandon Routh: Subsequent projects

-Following such, Routh made two returns to the franchise.
+Following this, Routh made three returns to the franchise.
 First, he returned to Legends for its 100th episode, and to The Flash for the first part of its season eight-opening event "Armageddon".
 He would then return in the season's eighteenth episode, "The Man in the Yellow Tie".

+In 2021, Routh appeared in The Nine Kittens of Christmas, a sequel to The Nine Lives of Christmas.
+In 2023, Routh appeared in an episode of Quantum Leap portraying a naval commander: Alexander Augustine.
+That same year, Routh reprised his role as Todd Ingram in the Netflix animated series Scott Pilgrim Takes Off.

 Personal life

 On August 23, 2006, Brandon became engaged to his girlfriend of three years, actress Courtney Ford; the couple married on November 24, 2007, at the El Capitan Ranch in Santa Barbara.
-In 2012, the couple had a son, Leo James.
+In 2012, the couple had a son.
+Ford filed for divorce on January 8, 2025, citing "irreconcilable differences".
+As of late January, it was reported that Routh and Ford had reached a divorce settlement and were submitting their paperwork to court.

-Routh's sister, Sara, has a musical track entitled "You're Never Gone" on Sound of Superman, the companion soundtrack of the Superman Returns.
+Routh's sister, Sara, has a musical track entitled "You're Never Gone" on Sound of Superman, the soundtrack of Superman Returns.
 Routh is a fan and player of the video game World of Warcraft.
-During the 2008 Presidential Election, Routh spoke at an Iowa rally in support of Democratic candidate Barack Obama.
+During the 2008 Presidential election, Routh spoke at an Iowa rally in support of Democratic candidate Barack Obama.

 Routh is a distant relative of President Franklin D. Roosevelt.